 These cubic corrections are model specific and are new improvement on top the usual TS decomposition.
 For further analysis, we consider the three exponentials ansatz in Eq. \eqref{eqn:ansatz_V2}, both action principles $\mathcal{L}_1$ and $\mathcal{L}_2$ gave the same results below

 where

 The traces appearing in the above expressions can be computed analytically for the spin models at arbitrary coupling parameters and system sizes as illustrated in Appendix \ref{app:traces}.
-This is extremely useful for practical application to quantum computers as the variational parameters, up to a conventional factor, will decide the specific rotations of the elementary gates in the associated quantum circuit.
 The interested reader can easily extend these ideas to higher order ansatz and obtain approximate formulas of the associated variational parameters.
-In what follows, we will find the approximate variational parameters obtained via the first action principle for the spin models discussed previously.

-We emphasize that these approximate formulas for the variational parameters are particularly useful in the context of Trotter-type decompositions.
-The unitaries $e^{ic_0(\tau)B}$ and $e^{ic_1(\tau)A}$ can be directly implemented as quantum gates, since the corresponding exponentials factorize over the qubits.
-In addition, the parameters $c_j(\tau)$ are available in closed analytic form as functions of the system size $N$ and the Hamiltonian couplings, which makes them straightforward to compute for arbitrary models.
-This analytic accessibility ensures that the approach scales seamlessly from few-qubit setups to the thermodynamic limit, offering a practical route toward accurate large-scale simulations on future quantum devices.
+This greatly benefits quantum-hardware implementations, as the parameterized ansatz serves as a more accurate, Hamiltonian-specific alternative to Trotter--Suzuki decompositions.
+The variational parameters directly determine the rotation angles of the elementary gates, and the unitaries $e^{i c_0(\tau) B}$ and $e^{i c_1(\tau) A}$ are naturally realizable on quantum hardware because their exponentials factorize over the qubits.
+Moreover, the coefficients $c_j(\tau)$ are available in closed analytic form as functions of the system size $N$ and the Hamiltonian couplings, making them straightforward to compute for arbitrary models.
+This analytic accessibility ensures that the approach scales smoothly from few-qubit systems to the thermodynamic limit, providing a practical route toward accurate large-scale simulations on future quantum devices.